mengstr/SUBASIC/README.md

 ```

 ### PRINT
-Prints a variable, number, expression or a string.
-If the PRINT statement is followed by a semicolon ```;``` then the
-automatic trailing newline (CRLF) is supressed.
+Prints a variable, number, expression, or string.
+If followed by a semicolon `;`, the automatic trailing newline (CRLF) is suppressed.
 #### Example
 ```
 10 PRINT A